souravDAS0/unotasker_assignment/README.md

 ### Issue 1: WorkManager 15-Minute Minimum Limitation

 **Problem:**
-The assignment required location updates every **5 minutes**, but `workmanager` package enforces a **15-minute minimum** for periodic tasks due to Android's battery optimization policies.
+The assignment required location updates every **30 seconds**, but `workmanager` package enforces a **15-minute minimum** for periodic tasks due to Android's battery optimization policies.

 **Solution:**
 Migrated to **`flutter_background_service`** which allows running a custom `Timer.periodic` with exact 5-minute intervals.
 This package enables true foreground service on Android, bypassing the 15-minute restriction.